Eashwar-Subramanian/Movies-Correlation-EDA-Project/README.md

+## 📋 Project Overview

-This repository encapsulates an Exploratory Data Analysis (EDA) project focused on uncovering correlations and patterns within a dataset.
-The primary goal is to identify relationships between variables and gain insights into the data's features.
+This project performs an in-depth Exploratory Data Analysis (EDA) on a movies dataset to identify key correlations and trends between variables like budget and gross revenue.

-Key Project Steps:

-1. Library Import:
+---

+## 🔑 Key Steps

-    ● Imported essential libraries such as Pandas, Matplotlib, and Seaborn to facilitate data manipulation and visualization.
+- Imported libraries: Pandas, Matplotlib, Seaborn

-2. Handling Null Values:

-    ● Applied statistical methods (mean for numeric variables, mode for object variables) to fill null values until no column  contained any missing data.

-3. Data Type Conversion:
+- Handled null values (mean for numeric, mode for categorical)

-    ● Ensured correct data types for each variable to enhance analytical accuracy.
+- Converted data types for accuracy

-4. Data Sorting and Exploration:

-    ● Sorted the data in ascending order based on gross revenue, aiding in a better understanding of the dataset.

-5. Cleaning Operations:

-    ● Performed necessary cleaning operations, including date formatting and correction.

-6. Visualization - Scatter Plot and Regression Analysis:

-    ● Utilized Seaborn library to create a scatter plot between budget and gross revenue.

-    ● Overlayed a regression line on the plot to discern trends in the data.

-7. Correlation Matrix and Heatmap:

-    ● Generated a correlation matrix to understand the relationships between variables.

-    ● Represented the correlation matrix using a heatmap for visual clarity.

-8. Comprehensive Variable Analysis:

-    ● Created a new dataframe providing numeric representations of object values for each column.
+- Sorted data by gross revenue ascending
+- Cleaned dates and corrected formatting
+- Visualized budget vs gross revenue with scatter + regression line

-    ● Obtained a correlation matrix and heatmap to visualize relationships between all variables.
+- Created correlation matrix and heatmap for variable relationships

-This GitHub repository serves as a detailed record of the EDA process, showcasing the steps taken to explore, clean, and analyze the dataset.
-It provides a valuable resource for those interested in understanding the correlations and trends within the data.
+- Converted categorical data to numeric to deepen correlation analysis

+---

+## 📊 Visualizations

+- Scatter plot with regression between budget and gross revenue
+- Correlation heatmaps showing relationships across variables

+---

+## 🧰 Technologies Used

+- Python (Pandas, Matplotlib, Seaborn)
+- Jupyter Notebook (or similar environment for EDA)

+---

+## 📚 License

+Educational use only.